 Additional personal recommendations include La Chalanita for flambee’d fish or paella, while Wax Bar has been one of our favourite places to catch the big boxing matches and football.
 Also great for live sports is Galeria, just to the left of Playa Blanca’s town centre beach as you face the water.
 Look up though – it’s on the first floor.

 Want some late drinking?
 Or perhaps a bit of a boogie?
 Then get to CC Papagayo behind Playa Dorada.
 Bear in mind that these places tend not to fill until after midnight, so make sure you’ve grabbed a siesta earlier in the day or you’ll be wiped out too early.

 Business, leisure and clubs in Playa Blanca

-As a busy tourist resort, Playa Blanca’s main industry caters to the tourist with gastronomy and holiday accommodation taking centre stage.
-Workers in Playa Blanca are from many different nationalities, and all rub shoulders together happily.
+As a busy tourist resort, Playa Blanca’s main industry caters for the tourist with gastronomy and holiday accommodation taking centre stage.
+Workers in Playa Blanca are from many different nationalities, and generally rub shoulders together happily.
 The town has come a long way in recent years and now boasts some decent sized supermarkets including Hiperdino, Ropers and Spar.

 Holiday villas in Playa Blanca

 Of course there are some great hotels in Playa Blanca, but you’re really missing out if you don’t nab yourselves a private villa.
 They are a really cost effective way of holidaying in the resort, especially if you are a family or a group.